martucazpo/mybrary/readme.md

 And here are the books -- on live server, not Heroku.
 ![books](public/readme/images/20books-not heroku.png)

-This app is[deployed on Heroku](https://marco-mybrary.herokuapp.com/).
+This app is [deployed on Heroku](https://marco-mybrary.herokuapp.com/).
 Thank you Web Dev Simplified!